 The Role of Technology

-The application of such technologies as wireless communications, video conferencing, streaming media, mobile solutions, AI, and IoT are frequently used today to directly or indirectly deliver patient-centric healthcare.
+The application of such technologies as wireless communications, video conferencing, streaming media, mobile solutions, AI, and IoT are frequently used today to directly or indirectly deliver medical care focused on the patients’ demands.

 Processed data is a principal factor for providing patient-centric healthcare and its engagement strategies, especially multilevel care planning.
-IT technologies allow to collect and process large volumes of applicable data which is essential and critical to the support of modern healthcare services.
+IT technologies allow medical organizations to collect and process large volumes of applicable data, which is essential and critical to the support of modern healthcare services.

 The Role of Social Enterprises

-Today’s global market requires entrepreneurial thinking to solve various problems including those of patient-centric healthcare.
-The consideration of the existing health and IT regulations to provide patient-centric healthcare is impeccable.
+Today’s global market requires entrepreneurial thinking to solve various problems including those of patient-centricity.
+The consideration of the existing health and IT regulations, in this case, is impeccable.

 IT professionals, medical experts, health insurance companies and health agencies who are up to date with medical privacy, data security, and other policies need to cooperate to make a patient-centric model affordable and efficient.